Hisham9995/stocks-analysis/README.md

 ## Overview Project
 ###  Purpose
-The Purpose of this project was to help Steve  to find the total daily volume and yearly return for each stock.in the year 2017 and 2018
+The Purpose of this project was to help Steve  to find the total daily volume and yearly return for each stock. in the year 2017 and 2018
-If steve made profit or lost money  ,By Using a Microsoft Excel VBA to collect these Data , This Challenge is  to refactor the code  and run Faster.
+If steve made a profit or lost money  ,By Using a Microsoft Excel VBA to collect these Data , This Challenge is  to refactor the code  and run Faster.

 ## The Data
-It represnts two charts for  2018 and 2017 these charts contains  12 different stocks with 8 columns  ticker value, the date the stock was issued, the opening, closing and adjusted closing price, the highest and lowest price, and the volume of the stock , this challenge is to determine stock performance and the return
+It  represents  two charts for  2018 and 2017 these charts contain  12 different stocks with 8 columns  ticker value, the date the stock was issued, the opening, closing and adjusted closing price, the highest and lowest price, and the volume of the stock , this challenge is to determine stock performance and the return

 ## Results